JiriKursky/Custom_components/httas/README.md

       friendly_name: Subwoofer
       ip_address: xxx.xxx.x.xx # ip address sonnoff controlling subwoofer
 ```

+You can put in configuration notification = false.
+In case when HA is not able reach device were will be no message.

 In case of sensors.
 Just now supporting DS18B20 for temperature and current.

 Sensors